dwu402/ionch/README.md

 ## Fourth problem: Traditional methods also don't seem great

-naive_mle has been runnig for about 1.5 hours now and shows no sign of convergence.
+naive_mle has been runnig for about ~1.5~ 2 hours now and shows no sign of convergence.

 ## Fifth problem: pypei is not documented

 Not even going to try to say it's not _well_-documented.
 It's pretty opaque.

+On the other hand, there are other libraries that might be worth thinking about:

+- Collocinfer (R) is the OG generalised profiling method by Ramsay and Hooker.
+- all-at-once methods in the geophysics community probably are implemented somewhere and are mathematically identical to my approach.
+I can't find their code immediately, but Haber and Ascher (2001) might be a starting point.

+- JAX is a nice autodiff library - though google does move fast with their projects, so there might be a different one by now
+- we use CasADi, which is written mainly for the optimal control field
+- autodiff is also an autodiff library
+- machine learning is heavy into ther autodifferentiation (and reverse-mode/adjoint methods), so they're bound to have other nice libraries out there